Immediate Life Support (ILS) 2021

 The course meets the requirements of the Institute for Outdoor Learning Statement of Good Practice for Outdoor First Aid Training at Band 3.
 This is hosted upon the Institute for Outdoor Learning website.

 The qualification is suitable for those practitioners and leaders that participate in unsupported outdoor or adventurous activity.
-Typically operating in situations where help is generally under 2 hours away, e.g. outdoor instructors, outdoor learning practitioners, mountain leader, D of E assessor, bushcraft instructor, forest school leader, ramblers; leaders, canoe expedition leader, MIC, MIA, SPA, WGL, BCU, BASI ski instructor, Mountain Bike Leader, Local Cave and Mine Leader etc
+Typically operating in situations where help is generally under 2 hours away, e.g. outdoor instructors, outdoor learning practitioners, mountain leader, D of E assessor, bushcraft instructor, scout or guide leaders, forest school leader, ramblers; leaders, canoe expedition leader, MIC, MIA, SPA, WGL, BCU, BASI ski instructor, Mountain Bike Leader, Local Cave and Mine Leader etc

 The learner will……

 1 Understand the roles and responsibility of first aid in the outdoors.

 2 Be able to interpret vital sign information whilst responding to an emergency incident in the